One-Loop Radiative Corrections to the QED Casimir Energy: Conclusions

+It is a great pleasure for us to acknowledge the useful discussion and comments of S.M.
+Fazeli and M.M.
+Ettefaghi.
+This research was supported by the office of research of the University of Qom.

-\section *{Appendix: Calculation Of The Branch-Cut Terms} In this Appendix we calculate two types of branch-cut terms which appear in Eqs. \eqref{1212} and \eqref{11111}.
-If we note to Eqs.\eqref{1212} and \eqref{11111}, regardless of some coefficients, they are completely the same.
-Hence we consider only branch-cut terms of Eq.\eqref{11111}.
+\section *{Appendix: Calculation Of The Branch-Cut Terms} In this Appendix we calculate two types of branch-cut terms which appear in Eq. (\ref{1212}).
+Regardless of some constants, this equation is of the form